 - Senators are required to attend all GSG Senate meetings.
 Substitute Senators (proxies) are allowed and shall notify the Secretary of their substitution for the attendance record.

 - Participation in voting is required by all Senators present at meetings (officers excluded).

 - Senators shall serve on at least one GSG Standing, Ad Hoc, or University Committee.
 The Executive Committee will facilitate or appoint committee placement.
 Senators shall familiarize themselves with the GSG Constitution, Bylaws, Standing Rules, and parliamentary procedures.

 Questions concerning the responsibilities of the Senators should be directed to the Vice President.

 You represent your department in the GSG Senate.
 Like any other governmental body, you should bring concerns that your constituents have to the attention of the GSG Senate.
 You should then return to your department/program with highlights from the Senate meeting.
 If you are unable to attain a list of your constituents e-mails, you may ask the front desk of the Graduate School for help.

-You are expected to attend the GSG Senate meetings held every other Wednesday at 12:00pm in the large conference room of the Graduate School (Stodder Hall, Room 57) – make sure you sign the attendance sheet each meeting.
+You are expected to attend the GSG Senate meetings held every other Monday at 12:00pm on Zoom.
 Meetings usually last under an hour (feel free to bring your lunch).
 If you cannot make a meeting, send a proxy in your place.
 It is important to represent your department at all meetings during the school year in order to stay qualified for grants.
 For more information on grants, please visit the grants webpage.